 Forum Securitatis is a multidisciplinary graduate school in the field of security in society and crisis management.
 Forum Securitatis provides education and practical training within the topics of security in society and crisis management.
 Forum Securitatis is managed and financed by the Swedish Defence Research Agency (FOI) and Linköping University (LiU).

-All students participating in the School are registered at and examined by their respective university departments.
-The School offers an overview and understanding of security in society and crisis management that complements the with-in research field training given at the student’s university departments.
-The School is a meeting place for students with various research background, a place where the student’s research can be understood as part of a bigger picture.
+All students participating are registered at and examined by their respective university departments.
+Forum Securitatis offers an overview and understanding of security in society and crisis management that complements the with-in research field training given at the student’s university department.
+It is a meeting place for students with various research background, a place where the student’s research can be understood as part of a bigger picture.

 After graduating, students participating in Forum Securitatis will have a broader experience of security and crisis management in realistic situations, and a network of relevant contacts.
 The mobility programme also gives the students the opportunity to participate in activities that otherwise would require separate funding.

 All students within the field of societal security registered at the Security Link connected research groups (http://www.security-link.se/research/areas/) are members of Forum Securitatis.
 Students in other groups are welcome to join the school.
 A contract of acceptance is made on the individual level between the student, the student’s ordinary supervisor and Forum Securitatis after an application procedure.

 Some activities in the school are open to other students, employees at universities and government organizations, and to companies.
 The activities will be announced on the home page.
 Activities include: